The emotional blueprint of movie genres

 Methodology

-This is not paid content and TellyMoods had no control over the research, findings or data They provided the raw emotional data, on a per-film basis, and I did the analysis.
+This is not paid content and TellyMoods had no control over the research, findings or data.
+They provided the raw emotional data, on a per-film basis, and I did the analysis.
 They read the article ahead of time and shared their notes.
 I'm very grateful for them reaching out, and for their openness and patience during the process.

 Epilogue

-At this point I feel it would be worth stating the obvious - this is not a formula for every movie.
-As with any art form, some of the best examples of movies are ones which surprise and delight us.
 Countless movies have broken out of their genre's bounds to make us feel more than we bargained for, including the heart in Die Hard, the loss in Guardians of the Galaxy 2, joy in The Shawshank Redemption, anger in Passengers, humour in The Martian, sadness in WALL-E / Toy Story 3 / Up / .... ok, ok, maybe I should be better prepared for the sadness Pixar constantly deliver.

 So if you're a filmmaker, how should you use this type of data?
 Not to limit what your movie is or could be.